Self-Normalization for CUSUM-based Change Detection in Locally Stationary Time Series: Conclusion

 If we test for the constancy of $\mu(i/n)$ and $\ex[X_{i,n}^2]$, we can combine both quantities to $\var(X_{i, n})$.
 Similarly, we might test if the observations are uncorrelated, by testing the null hypothesis $\cov(X_{i, n}, X_{i+h, n}) = 0$, for $i=1, \dots, n-h$.
 Note that in this case, as we conduct multiple tests, we have to control the joint level $\alpha$ by reducing the level of each individual test.
 In future work, it might be worthwhile to extend the proposed methodology to multivariate time series.
 This would allow a simultaneous test for multiple autocovariances, or a Portmanteau-type test \citep[see, e.\,g.,][]{bucher2023}.
 Another interesting extension would be a generalization to functional data, in which case the estimation of the long-run variance becomes even more difficult.

-Finally, the idea behind the ``double-indexed'' process $S_n(t, s)$ might be transferred to extreme value theory, where it could be a starting point for generalizing the self-normalization by \cite{bucher2024} to a broader class of non-stationary time series.
+Finally, the idea behind the ``double-indexed'' process $S_n(t, s)$ might be transferred to extreme value theory, where it could be a starting point for generalizing the self-normalization by \cite{bucher2024} to a broader class of non-stationary time series and may prove useful in other inference problems for locally stationary processes.